iTwin/itwin-cli/docs/itwin101.md

 ---

-### ⚙️ The Role of the iTwin Platform CLI
+### ⚙️ The Role of the iTwin CLI

-The **iTwin Platform CLI** is a command-line tool that lets developers and technical users interact with the iTwin Platform through simple text commands.
+The **iTwin CLI** is a command-line tool that lets developers and technical users interact with the iTwin Platform through simple text commands.
 It simplifies many common tasks:

 - ✍️ Create and manage iTwins
 - 🛡️ Set up access control and user roles